pusheco/pushe-unity-sample/sample/Assets/Pushe/Setup/README.md

 ## Use with JarResolver?

-If you really don't want to use `Gradle template`, add `co.pushe.plus:unity-extended:0.4.4` as an android package in a `*Dependencies.xml` file.
+If you really don't want to use `Gradle template`, add `co.pushe.plus:unity-extended:$latest` as an android package in a `*Dependencies.xml` file.

 ## More info